George Joannides: Career

 Joannides retired from the CIA on January 12, 1979.
 In July 1981, he was awarded the Career Intelligence Medal, where his liaison role with the HCSA and his work with the Cuban exiles were cited among a multitude of reasons for the award.
 Specifically, Joannides was recommended for the Career Intelligence Medal "for his more than twenty-eight years of devoted and effective service to the Agency" during which he received high commendations for his performance throughout each stage of his career, beginning as an area expert on Greek affairs, where he developed his expertise in the discipline of covert action, and culminating in his assignment in the management of CIA's largest division.
 "The diversity of his assignments, and the way he rose to the challenge of each," cumulatively contributed greatly to the mission of the Agency, and justified the issuance of the Career Intelligence Medal.

-In 1976, Joannides also started an immigration-law practice in Washington, DC.
+In 1976, Joannides also started an immigration law practice in Washington, DC.

 In 2013, John R. Tunheim and Thomas E. Samoluk wrote in the Boston Herald:

 There is a body of documents that the CIA is still protecting, which should be released.
 Relying on inaccurate representations made by the CIA in the mid-1990s, the Review Board decided that records related to a deceased CIA agent named George Joannides were not relevant to the Kennedy assassination.
 Subsequent work by researchers, using other records that were released by the board, demonstrates that these records should be made public.

 In 2022, the Mary Ferrell Foundation filed a lawsuit in an attempt to secure the release of the Joannides files.
-In 2025, government documents revealed that Joannides had contact with the organization Directorio Revolucionario Estudiantil (DRE), which confronted Oswald three months before the assassination of John F. Kennedy.
-The DRE themselves had claimed their CIA contact went by the name "Howard" and these documents revealed that Joannides did in fact go by the pseudonym "Howard".
+In 2025, government documents revealed that Joannides had contact with the anti-Castro Cuban exile Directorio Revolucionario Estudiantil (DRE), which confronted Oswald three months before the assassination of John F. Kennedy.
+The DRE themselves had claimed their CIA contact went by the name "Howard" and these documents revealed that Joannides did in fact go by the cover name "Howard".
 Previously the CIA had denied to the Warren Commission and the House Select Committee on Assassinations (HSCA) that such an individual existed, and in 1998 they told the Assassinations Records Review Board that "Howard" may have been "nothing more than a routing indicator".
-When the HSCA had asked Joannides about the identity of the DRE's CIA contact, he told them that he didn't know the identity of the individual but that he would try to find out.
-The tenure of the HSCA expired before it could press the matter further and discover that Joannides was the DRE's CIA contact.
+When the HSCA asked Joannides about the identity of the DRE's CIA contact, Joannides answered that he did not know and would try to find out.
+The HSCA mandate expired before it could press the matter further and thus did not discover that the contact was in fact Joannides himself.